-I'm facing an issue that is quite familiar with this one but I can't really find out a solution, I've tried diskpart and clean command and also clean and create partition primary but all can't work (screenshot below)
+I'm facing an issue that is quite familiar with this one but I can't really find out a solution, I've tried diskpart

-I'll explain how my USB got broken, first I've downloaded Centos everything iso (8GB) and also Rufus and later I plug my 16GB USB and let Rufus burn (not sure does Rufus burn or extract) the everything iso into it, about half to 2/3 of the process I got an error syslinux not exist or something like that and the whole process stops.
+and later I plug my 16GB USB and let Rufus burn (not sure does Rufus burn or extract) the everything iso into it, about half to 2/3 of the process I got an error syslinux not exist

-Later my USB can't be read/list on file manager, I've opened the disk manager (also the screenshot below) it got listed there, but with no storage, and can't run clean or create partition primary command.
+Later my USB can't be read/list on file manager, I've opened the disk manager (also the screenshot below) it got listed there, but with no storage, and can't run clean

 As what Rufus' developer said here, it's because Rufus take some kind of config file out and didn't put it back if the process if terminated half-way, but the method he provides, can't work since the USB isn't even listed on Rufus.